Get Started Investing

 Personal Finance 101

-If you would have to choose the three pillars of personal finance, they would probably be budgeting, saving, and investing.
-While the first two pillars may not be automatically intuitive for everyone, with a little reading, you can get the hang of them pretty quickly.
+If you had to choose the three pillars of personal finance, they would probably be budgeting, saving, and investing.
+Budgeting and saving might not come naturally to everyone, but with a little practice, you can pick them up quickly.
+It’s investing that tends to throw most people off.

 You’re Ready to Get Started

 You have paid off your high-interest credit card debt by taking out a consolidation loan with Upgrade.
-You’ve paid off your student loans (or at least refinanced them to a lower interest rate) with Earnest.
-Your emergency fund is fully stocked with six months or necessary expenses.
+You’ve paid off your student loans (or at least refinanced them to a lower interest rate) with Credible.
+Your emergency fund is fully stocked with six months to cover necessary expenses.

 Easy Mode